 Well, we think the Smart EQ Fortwo is actually the perfect car for the city.
 It’s small, easy to drive, a doddle to park and its electric.
 In fact, Smart is the first traditional car maker to announce that it’s actually going to dump petrol engines entirely.
 Very soon you won’t be able to buy any Smart that isn’t powered purely by electricity.

 There have actually been electric-powered Smarts since 2007, but this latest model is the first we could really recommend.
 At last it’s a proper little car you could use every day.
-It’s one of the cheapest ways of going electric too, as it costs around £17,000 once the government grant has been deducted.
+It’s one of the cheapest ways of going electric too, as it costs around £22,000 depending on the offers available.

 On the face of it, you don’t get that much car for your money.
 It’s a two-seater of course, and the all-important battery is quite small at just 17.6kWh - that’s about a third of the size of the one you’ll find in the new electric Vauxhall Corsa.